E-commerce frauds examples you should be aware of

 Know your enemy!
 Here we give you top five types of e-commerce fraud you should be aware of.

-No Fancy Fraud
+No Fancy e-commerce frauds examples

-Validate your… fraud
+Validate your… e-commerce frauds examples

 Card testing fraud stands for testing a legitimate credit card number validity with intent to use obtained data at another website.
 For frauds, scammers choose platforms revealing different response for various decline types.
 For instance, when a shop declines a card due to an incorrect expiration date, a relevant response is given.
 As a result, a fraudster gets the point: he/she needs to find a relevant expiration date.
 That type of fraud requires specific bots to get info and can ensure rapid success.